Python-SIP/sip/doc/annotations.rst

 .. variable-annotation:: PyName

     This name annotation specifies an alternative name for the variable being wrapped which is used when it is referred to from Python.
-It is required when a variable name is the same as a Python keyword.
-It may also be used to avoid name clashes with other objects (e.g. classes, functions) that have the same name in the same C++ scope.

     .. seealso:: :directive:`%AutoPyName`